Menu - Upper Menu

 Safety note

-Therefore, before undertaking any activity, users should always carry out their own risk assessment.
+Therefore, before undertaking any activity, readers should always carry out their own risk assessment.
 In particular, any local rules issued by employers or education authorities MUST be obeyed, whatever is suggested in the Science in School articles.

 Unless the context dictates otherwise, it is assumed that: